drbfraser/HHA-HaitiHospital/README.md

 # Server configs
 SERVER_PORT=5000

-# The server will seed users into db with this password.
+# REQUIRED - The server will seed users into db with this password.
 SEED_PWD=catdog
 ```